 Does Privacy Bee keep your data safe?

-Privacy Bee works to remove your personal information from the internet, but does Privacy Bee protect the information that you provided to them?
-Based on its privacy policy, Privacy Bee does not share any personal information with outside data brokers.
-They do keep logs of some information about how users interact with the website, what they access, and websites that users visited before and after visiting Privacy Bee.
+It does keep logs of some information about how users interact with the website, what they access, and websites that users visited before and after visiting Privacy Bee.
+It also provides options to opt-out depending on where you reside.

 Privacy Bee customer support